Attention job seekers: it’s important to KNOW YOUR AUDIENCE!

 You MUST have questions of your own prepared in an interview.
 This is necessary for two main reasons:

 - You have to show you’re genuinely interested in the job.
 Not asking questions shows you couldn’t care less about it.
-The offer will always go to the person who’s enthusiastic about the company and the position.
+The offer will usually go to the qualified person who’s most enthusiastic about the company and the position.

 - You have to get the answers you need to determine if the job is a good fit for you.
 Remember interviewing is a two way street!